c-okelly/Google_hash_2016/README.md

-Readme file for the Google Hash challange qualification round 2016
+Readme file for the Google Hash challange qualification round 2016.
+Original team was Silly Silicion.

 On attempting the problem was a group realised we did not have the required programming skill to complete the task.